 You know what one of my favorite things to do for dinner is?
 An easy, inexpensive charcuterie board/platter from Trader Joe’s!
 Anytime we’re entertaining too, I always default to this sort of grazing board for starters.
 It’s easy, delicious, and not super expensive!

 I didn’t know what a charcuterie board was until a few years ago (like everyone else).
 And luckily, I first learned of it as more of a meat, cheese, and whatever option, rather than the traditional board of cured meats.

 I still get some heat for calling this kind of arrangement a charcuterie board, but let’s just assume the broader definition – appetizer board sounds good but not quite as fancy!

-Trader Joe’s Charcuterie
+Trader Joe’s Charcuterie Board

 I like shopping at Trader Joe’s because they have such a great cheese selection that isn’t expensive.
 Most of their cheeses are $3-$10 and you get a hefty hunk of cheese!
-Hello Trader Joe’s Charcuterie Spread!!!
+Hello Trader Joe’s Charcuterie Board!!!

 Helpful Hint: How do you Pronounce Charcuterie?

 One of the other fantastic things about making your charcuterie board from Trader Joe’s is that they have a great variety of cheeses.
 Our go tos are the syrah soaked toscano and the brie.
 Past that, I like to experiment each time with something new.
 The third one on this particular board is the Double Gloucester Cheese with Onions & Chives.